losrobbos/coding-advanced-resources/README.md

 And how we organize and setup the application STRUCTURE to reach user satisfaction (e.g. high availability of our page without downtimes or breaking pages, fast page loads even with more and more users on our page, etc).

 And how do we deal with rising complexity as more and more features get added... and added... and added?
-How do we make sure, our app does not turn into a gigantic ball of mudd with, causing chaos, panic and disorder in our team?
+How do we make sure, our app does not turn into a gigantic ball of mudd, causing chaos, panic and disorder in our team?

 Some nice resources: